- 1 Article Summary: Moving to Dubai from UK

 You and the seller meet at the DLD to sign final documents, pay transfer fees (usually 4%), and complete the handover.

-Key Legal & Financial Considerations
+Key Legal & Financial Considerations for UK Nationals Buying Property in Dubai

 - Ownership Rules: Foreigners can only purchase in designated freehold zones such as Dubai Marina, Downtown, Palm Jumeirah and Business Bay.